docker/docs/desktop/hardened-desktop/enhanced-container-isolation/limitations.md

 > it returns a version number prior to 1.1.3.0, update WSL to the latest version
 > by typing `wsl --update` in a Windows command or PowerShell terminal.

-Note however that ECI on WSL is not as secure as on Hyper-V because:
+Note,however, that ECI on WSL is not as secure as on Hyper-V because:

 * While ECI on WSL still hardens containers so that malicious workloads can't easily breach Docker Desktop's Linux VM, ECI on WSL can't prevent Docker